 Are you looking to take your career to new heights with a leader in healthcare?
 SUNY Downstate Health Sciences University is one of the nation's leading metropolitan medical centers.
 As the only academic medical center in Brooklyn, we serve a large population that is among the most diverse in the world.
 We are also highly-ranked by Castle Connolly Medical, a healthcare rating company for consumers, among the top 5 leading U.S. medical schools for training doctors.

-The Department of Case Management at SUNY Downstate Health Sciences University and University Hospital of Brooklyn seeks a full-time Utilization Review Review Nurse.
+The Department of Care Management at SUNY Downstate Health Sciences University is seeking a full-time Utilization Review Nurse.
 The successful candidate will:

 Commensurate with experience and qualifications